jonelo/jacksum/README.md

 Jacksum can also be used as a **library** in your own projects by using its **API**.
 Jacksum keeps the binary small, because it bundles only what it really needs to do the job.

-Jacksum is a synthetic word made of **JAva and ChecKSUM**, because Jacksum is written entirely in Java.

 For more information, see also the [comprehensive list of features](https://github.com/jonelo/jacksum/wiki/Features).